Skip to main content

 Hormone replacement therapy (HRT) is the most effective treatment for hot flushes.
 Your GP will talk to you about the benefits and risks of using HRT.

-Other medicines that can help include some antidepressants and a medicine called clonidine.
+Other medicines that can help include:

 Content supplied by the NHS and adapted for Ireland by the HSE